Verona Porta Nuova railway station

 Verona Porta Nuova is a major cross-junction station in Italy: the north–south Brenner Railway connecting Austria and Bologna meets the east–west Milan-Venice railway.
-The north–south route has been classified by the European Union as Trans-European Network (TEN) Axis No. 1 Berlin-Palermo.
+The north–south route has been classified by the European Union as Trans-European Network (TEN) Berlin-Palermo Railway Axis.

 The station handles 25 million passengers annually.

 History

 Bern-im-Wälsch under Austria

 The first train to arrive at Verona Porta Nuova was driven by the locomotive Verona on the newly built railway from Venice which crossed River Adige (River Etsch).

 The initial station building was a temporary wooden structure; it was replaced in 1852 by a small masonry building.
 The masonry, however, had an odd shape: a part of its front had eight arched openings, which went further forward than the other part with only three.

 Upon its opening, Verona Porta Nuova was less important than Porta Vescovo, which was located near a major Austrian military camp.
 At that time, Verona, called Bern-im-Wälsch, was one of the Austrian Empire's main military strongholds with a capacity of 120,000 troops.
-The Porta Nuova station was initially used only by the two of the three classes of passenger trains then in the region: "omnibus" and "mixed" trains.
+The Porta Nuova station was initially used only by two of the three classes of passenger trains then in the region: "omnibus" and "mixed" trains.
 It did not handle the fastest, most expensive "direct" trains or offer any baggage service.